Bulletin of the Atomic Scientists

-The Bulletin of the Atomic Scientists is a nonprofit organization concerning science and global security issues resulting from accelerating technological advances that have negative consequences for humanity.
-The Bulletin publishes content at both a free-access website and a bi-monthly, nontechnical academic journal.
-The organization has been publishing continuously since 1945, when it was founded by Albert Einstein and former Manhattan Project scientists as the Bulletin of the Atomic Scientists of Chicago immediately following the atomic bombings of Hiroshima and Nagasaki.
+The Bulletin of the Atomic Scientists is a bi-monthly, nontechnical academic journal, published by an organization of the same name.
+The organization named "Bulletin of the Atomic Scientists" is a nonprofit organization concerning science and global security issues resulting from accelerating technological advances that have negative consequences for humanity.
+It publishes content both at a free-access website and through the journal.
+The organization has been publishing continuously since 1945, when it was founded by former Manhattan Project scientists as the Bulletin of the Atomic Scientists of Chicago immediately following the atomic bombings of Hiroshima and Nagasaki.
 The organization is also the keeper of the symbolic Doomsday Clock, the time of which is announced each January.

 Background

 One of the driving forces behind the creation of the Bulletin was the amount of public interest surrounding atomic energy and rapid technological change at the dawn of the Atomic Age.
 In 1945 the public interest in atomic warfare and weaponry inspired contributors to the Bulletin to attempt to inform those interested about the dangers of the nuclear arms race they knew was coming and about the destruction that atomic war could bring about.
 To convey the particular peril posed by nuclear weapons, the Bulletin devised the Doomsday Clock in 1947, with an original setting of seven minutes to midnight.

 The minute hand of the Clock first moved closer to midnight in response to changing world events in 1949, following the first Soviet nuclear test.
-The Clock has been set forward and back over the years as circumstances have changed; as of 2025, it is set at 89 seconds to midnight.
+The Clock has been set forward and back over the years as circumstances have changed; as of 2026, it is set at 85 seconds to midnight.
 The Doomsday Clock is used to represent threats to humanity from a variety of sources: nuclear and other weapons of mass destruction, climate change, and disruptive technologies.

 In 2015, the Bulletin unveiled its Doomsday Dashboard, an interactive infographic that illustrates some of the data the Bulletins Science and Security Board takes into account when deciding the time of the Clock each year.
 As of August 2018, the Bulletins Board of Sponsors boasts 14 Nobel Laureates.

 In the 1950s, the Bulletin was involved in the formation of the Pugwash Conferences on Science and World Affairs, annual conferences of scientists concerned about nuclear proliferation, and, more broadly, the role of science in modern society.